ch4mpy/spring-addons/samples/tutorials/resource-server_with_jwtauthenticationtoken/README.md

 With such a configuration file, we could easily switch `allowed-origins` and `location` URIs to adapt it to various environments (using environment variables or Spring profiles for instance).

 ## 3. Configuration with `spring-addons-webmvc-jwt-resource-server`
-As we'll see in next section, we can use Spring Boot starter for resource-servers to configure our resource-server.
+As we'll see in the next section, we can use Spring Boot starter for resource-servers to configure our REST API.
 But this is quite verbose and we'd certainly avoid duplicating such a complicated configuration in many micro-services.
-Instead, we'll use one of the [4 thin open-source wrappers around `spring-boot-starter-oauth2-resource-server`](https://github.com/ch4mpy/spring-addons).
+Instead, we'll use one of the 4 thin open-source wrappers around `spring-boot-starter-oauth2-resource-server` provided by [spring-addons](https://github.com/ch4mpy/spring-addons).

 **With above configuration properties and a dependency on [`spring-addons-webmvc-jwt-resource-server`](https://central.sonatype.com/artifact/com.c4-soft.springaddons/spring-addons-webmvc-jwt-resource-server/6.0.16), this configuration class is enough:**
 ```java